lyctw/sscratch/content/Advanced C and C++ Concepts.md

-# Advanced C/C++ Concepts

 This section delves into more advanced topics in C/C++, including pointers, memory management, and object-oriented programming.
-Link to node1: [[node1]]
+Link to node1: [[Introduction to C and C++]]

 ## Pointers in C/C++